 If you don’t like wearing dresses, don’t buy dresses.
 If you don’t feel confident and comfortable in tank tops, then don’t buy tank tops.
 I have definitely purchased clothes I didn’t feel happy in because magazines or friends told me I need to “expand” or “diversify” my wardrobe or look.

-Guess what?
 Those clothes sat unloved for years until I finally got smart, decluttered my closet, and sold them off – some of them even still had tags!

 #29.
 Special occasion outfits